 Is the service safe?

-People who lived at Alistre Lodge told us they felt safe and supported by staff and the registered manager.
-For example some comments included, "I do feel safe".
-And, "It is the staff here that make me feel very safe".
+People who lived at The Knowle Care Home told us they felt safe and supported by staff and the registered manager.
+For example some comments included, "I feel safe and comfortable."
+And, "It's marvellous, I enjoy everything here."